uib/cetcarbonplanner/README.md

 ### `App`

-The main component, keeps track of data, calls on subcomponents etc.
+The main React component, keeps track of data, calls on subcomponents etc.

+### `carbonmodel`

+A JS function which contains the CO2 emissions data.
+Note that there are some terms defined twice here and and in Plot which have yet to be refactored to a "single source of truth" pattern.

 ### `Survey`

-The component which contains the process of registering some dataset, such as a trip or a meeting.
+A React component which contains the process of registering some dataset, such as a trip or a meeting.
 A survey is basically a list of questions.
+Once the Survey is complete, it sends the answers back to App.

 ### `surveyData`

-The object which contains the data such as question texts and types.
-There are four question types.
+A JS object that defines the contents of a Survey, data such as question texts and types.
+There are four question types (string parameters):

 #### "name"